raineorshine/npm-check-updates/README.md

     -i, --interactive        Enable interactive prompts for each dependency -j, --jsonAll            output new package file instead of human-readable message
+    --jsonDeps               Will return output like `jsonAll` but only lists `dependencies`, `devDependencies`, and
+                             `optionalDependencies` of the new package data.
     --jsonUpgraded           output upgraded dependencies in json
     -l, --loglevel           what level of logs to report: silent, error, warn, info, verbose, silly (default: warn)